Biblical Greek Names

 Mariam Μαριάμ f Biblical Greek, Georgian, Armenian, Malay, Arabic

-Form of Maria used in the Greek Old Testament, as well as the Georgian, Armenian and Malay form.
-It is also an alternate transcription of Arabic مريم (see Maryam).
+Form of Maria used in the Greek Old Testament.
+In the Greek New Testament both this spelling and Μαρία (Maria) are used.
+It is also the Georgian, Armenian and Malay form, as well as an alternate transcription of Arabic مريم (see Maryam).

 Greek form of Marcus (see Mark).

-From Aramaic מַרְתָּא (marta') meaning "the lady, the mistress", feminine form of מַר (mar) meaning "master".
+From Aramaic מַרְתָּא (marta) meaning "the lady, the mistress", feminine form of מַר (mar) meaning "master".
 In the New Testament this is the name of the sister of Lazarus and Mary of Bethany (who is sometimes identified with Mary Magdalene).
 She was a witness to Jesus restoring her dead brother to life.... [more]

-Matthaios Ματθαῖος m Biblical Greek, Greek
+Matthaios Ματθαῖος, Μαθθαῖος m Biblical Greek, Greek

-Greek form of Mattityahu (see Matthew).
+Form of Matthew used in the Greek New Testament.
 It is more accurately transcribed Mattheos in modern Greek.

 Matthan Ματθάν m Biblical, Biblical Latin, Biblical Greek